kstach01/RatInABox/example_scripts/list_of_plotting_fuctions.md

 # List of `RatInABox` plotting functions:

-In this markdown we describe teh plotting functions available with `RatInABox`.
+In this markdown we describe the plotting functions available with `RatInABox`.
 The following definitions hold:
 * `Env`: a 2D `Environment()` class with a wall and solid boundary conditions
 * `Env1D`: a 1D `Environment()` class with periodic boundary conditions